Custom Jig Fishing Lures for Bass in Florida: A Comprehensive Guide

 10. Maintenance, Storage, and Customization Tips

-• Store skirts flat to prevent tangles.
+• Store skirts flat to prevent tangles and damage.

 11. Multimedia Aids: Diagrams, Photos, and Tables